I once knew a guy. Let’s call him Bill.

 This frame doesn’t have to be as dramatic as visualising the end of the world, of course.
 It works just fine on something smaller.
 Imagine losing your partner or your job or something else you value, and then regaining them; and appreciate their presence in your life all the more.

-Then there is the Dream Life frame.
 Our usual habit is to compare our lives to those who have more than us; studies have even shown that people are more likely to commit suicide if they live in a wealthier area simply because they can’t stop comparing themselves to their rich neighbours.4 Or, we make the unfair comparison between our lives – all of the good, the bad and the ugly – and the “highlight reels” of our friends’ lives on Facebook and Instagram.